IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.
 It has a table with all stock units.

-It has search field, where the personnel member can search for a unit by SKU, UPC, or values.
+It has a field where the personnel member can search for a unit by SKU, UPC, or values.

-The stock units table has unit's cards with the data on the unit:
+The stock units table has unit cards with the data on the team:

   - status;